edudavid87/invoice-automation-script/README.md

-# Invoice Reconciliation Automation with Python
+# Invoice Automation with Python

 This Python script automates the process of updating values across multiple Excel-based Sales Order (SO) files using a centralized source file.
 It was originally developed to streamline a repetitive manual workflow in the finance operations team, improving accuracy and saving time.